danmainah/search-app/README.md

-# Myblog
+# Search App

-This is a simple blog application testing the use of CRUD in rails,how to create ,edit,update and  destroy articles.It also has comment section for adding comments.
-The project test basic concepts of MVC application architecture.
+This is a simple search app, illustrating how to search data in the database, and also store the searched phrases.

 ## Built With